Tim Harding's latest book, Steinitz in London, published by McFarland, is now widely available through usual retailers and the publisher's website.

-It will be a large hardback of over 400 pages in the same format as the author's 2015 biography of British master J. H. Blackburne.
+It is a large hardback of 415 pages in the same format as the author's 2015 biography of British master J. H. Blackburne.

 William Steinitz (right) playing his match with Adolf Anderssen in London, 1866.
 Victory in this contest established his reputation as one of the world's leading masters.

-The book includes about 60 recently rediscovered games which Steinitz played, in Vienna and in the U.K., which are not in the standard collections.
+The book includes about 60 recently rediscovered games which Steinitz played, in Vienna and in the U.K., which are not to be found in the standard print and database collections.

-There are numerous corrections to games whose scores are incorrect in previous books and databases.
+Steinitz in London importantly includes numerous corrections to Steinitz games whose scores are incorrect in previous books and databases.

 We were truly astonished to discover how many discrepancies turned up between databases and printed collections of Steinitz games.
-None could be trusted and we had to undertake a forensic examination using new software written by Dr Thomas Niessen of Aachen, Germany, who has provided invaluable help.
+None could be trusted and we had to undertake a forensic examination using The Chess Suite, new software written by Dr Thomas Niessen of Aachen, Germany, who provided invaluable help.

 While the book was awaiting publication, we have also been checking Steinitz's American and later European games that are not in the book.
 We were particularly shocked to find a large number of problems with the normally accepted game scores of Steinitz's matches with Lasker.